kachel/StarTrekBechdel/README.md

 ## Process

 - Data Scraping script websites + [Star Trek API](stapi.co)
+  HTML to JSON of each scene
+  Maybe there is a screenplay parser that I could use?
-- Data Analysis (trying to avoid NLP)
+- Data Analysis (trying to avoid NLP) why I need this stage:
 - Data Visualization (using D3)

 ## This is my first ever programming project